Surgery drug may ease emotional toll of breast cancer

 Summary

 This study tests whether giving esketamine continuously during breast cancer surgery can reduce feelings of anxiety and depression after the operation.
-About 218 adults having breast cancer removal will be randomly assigned to receive esketamine or a placebo during anesthesia.
-Researchers will measure mood and sleep quality in the days following surgery to see if esketamine helps.
+About 218 women having breast cancer surgery will be randomly assigned to receive either esketamine or a placebo during anesthesia.
+The main goal is to see if the drug improves emotional well-being and sleep quality in the days following surgery.

 Disclaimer